AbdeltwabMF/devault/README.md

   - 15. scripts: contains all the scripts used to automate the development process (ex. deploy, logger...)
   - 16. SECURITY: defining which version receives updates.
   - 17. styles: contains all page styles.
+  - 18. .github: contains automated workflows (CI/CD).
-  - 18. utils: contains all javascript functions used by other components.
+  - 19. utils: contains all javascript functions used by other components.

 ## :biking_man: Getting Started